 As of March 2016, [Coded information from Medical Records / Full Medical Records] can be accessed as part of the Practice's online services.
-For security reasons, you will have to undertake an identity check before you are granted access to these records.
+For security reasons, you will have to visit the practice to undertake an identity check before you are granted access to these records.